-Figure 2.2.
-The NeuroEcological Nexus Theory (NExT) applied to the affordance of pass-through-able. (a) The affordance pass-through-able is exhibited when a mouse walks through a hole, and involves features of the environment (e.g., hole in wall), organism (e.g., shoulder width), and brain (e.g., sensorimotor neural populations). (b) Each row depicts a potential data source that contributes to a NExT-based explanation.
+Figure 2.2 The NExT applied to the affordance pass-through-able. (a) The affordance pass-through-able is exhibited when a mouse walks through a hole and involves features of the environment (e.g., hole in wall), organism (e.g., shoulder width), and brain (e.g., sensorimotor neural populations). (b) Each row depicts a potential data source that contributes to a NExT-based explanation.
 Top: Time series from multielectrode recording of relevant neural populations.
 Middle: Motion tracking markers on mouse body and trace data.
-Bottom: Optic flow as example of relevant ecological information. (c) Each row depicts a dynamical landscape generated from low-dimensional principal structure identified from high-dimensional data recorded from sources such as those depicted in column (b). ((a) The author generated this image in part with DALL-E, a multimodal implementation of GPT-3, which is OpenAI's large-scale language-generation model.
-Upon generating the image, the author reviewed, edited, and revised the image to their own liking and takes ultimate responsibility for the content of this publication. https://openai.com/product/dall-e; (b) Modified and reprinted with permission from Niedringhaus et al. (2015), CC BY 4.0; Huang et al. (2021), CC BY 4.0; Matthis et al. (2022), CC BY 4.0.)
+Bottom: Optic flow as an example of relevant ecological information. (c) Each row depicts a dynamical landscape generated from low-dimensional principal structure identified from high-dimensional data recorded from sources such as those depicted in column (b).

-With the hypotheses explained, all of the pieces can be put together and demonstrate how NExT is applied to an affordance event.
-Consider the case of a mouse deciding if a hole affords pass-through-ability (Figure 2.2A).
-The mouse detects ecological information about the hole (e.g., optic flow; Figure 2.2B, bottom), which informs its actions (i.e., head movement; Figure 2.2B, middle), which in turn alters the structure of the ecological information it is detecting, and so on (ecological psychology core principles 1 and 2).
-Contributions by neural spatiotemporal scales is accounted for by the neural manifold hypothesis (Figure 2.1).
-Given the research aim to identify the neural populations most relevant to the affordance pass-through-able, the neural population that causes and constitutes head movement will be one of the focuses because it plays a significant role in the mouse's engagement with ecological information that guides the most applicable action (Figure 2.1 and Figure 2.2B, top).
-The activity of these particular neurons will be dependent on the mouse's orientation in Euclidean space (Figure 2.1A-B).
-The neural manifold hypothesis claims that the principle structure of these population dynamics will be expressed by particular topological dimensions, such that head direction is one variable (i.e., 1-dimension topology) that fits on a low dimensional spline within the high dimensional cloud of data (Figure 2.1B).
-Prior research (e.g., Chaudhuri et al., 2019; Gallego et al., 2017) has demonstrated location equivalence in Euclidean space of the mouse's body (Figure 2.1A), location of activity along the low-dimensional spline (Figure 2.1B), and the abstracted torus (Figure 2.1C).
+(e.g., optic flow; Figure 2.2b, bottom), which informs its actions (i.e., head movement; Figure 2.2b, middle), which in turn alters the structure of the ecological information it is detecting, and so on (ecological psychology core principles 1 and 2).
+Contributions by neural spatiotemporal scales are accounted for by the neural manifold hypothesis (Figure 2.1).
+Given the research aim to identify the neural populations most relevant to the affordance pass-through-able, the neural population that causes and constitutes head movement will be one of the focuses because it plays a significant role in the mouse's engagement with ecological information that guides the most applicable action (Figure 2.1 and Figure 2.2b, top).
+The activity of these particular neurons will be dependent on the mouse's orientation in Euclidean space (Figure 2.1a-b).
+The neural manifold hypothesis claims that the principal structure of these population dynamics will be expressed by particular topological dimensions, such that head direction is one variable (i.e., one-dimensional topology) that fits on a low-dimensional spline within the high-dimensional cloud of data (Figure 2.1b).
+Prior research (e.g., Chaudhuri et al., 2019; Gallego et al., 2017) has demonstrated location equivalence in Euclidean space of the mouse's body (Figure 2.1a), location of activity along the low-dimensional spline (Figure 2.1b), and the abstracted torus (Figure 2.1c).